Overview

 (non-exhaustive list)

-There are a significant number of manufacturers of accessories (electron and ion guns, analyzers, UV chambers, etc.) which are not mentioned here.
-The same applies to firms supplying ESCA, mixed ESCA-Auger or LEED-Auger (and not specifically Auger-SAM) spectroscopy equipment.
-The following list is not exhaustive.
+There are a significant number of accessory manufacturers (electron and ion guns, analyzers, UV chambers, etc.) that are not mentioned here.
+The same applies to companies supplying ESCA, mixed ESCA-Auger, or LEED-Auger spectroscopy equipment (and not specifically Auger-SAM).
+The following list is therefore not exhaustive.

 JEOL